aninan1512/appointment-saas/README.md

 ### Production-Style MERN Application

 A production-style **multi-tenant appointment scheduling SaaS** built with the MERN stack.
-This project demonstrates secure authentication, tenant-scoped data, and a modern React dashboard designed to reflect real-world SaaS architecture.
+This project demonstrates secure authentication, tenant-scoped data, RESTful API design, and a modern React dashboard designed to reflect real-world SaaS architecture.

 ---